vinsdragonis/ARP-Spoofer/README.md

 *This is supported only on **UNIX** environment, but can be targetted against **any** system irrespective of it's OS.*

+**To allow the victim to access the internet, use the command below before ruuning this tool:**

+    echo 1 > /proc/sys/net/ipv4/ip_forward

 *To use this on any remote system, it is recommended to use a **Wireless adapter***

-**To allow the victim system to access the internet, use the command below before ruuning this tool:**

-    echo 1 > /proc/sys/net/ipv4/ip_forward

 - [x] Completed